louabill/ado-mode/readme.txt

 Ado-mode for emacs v.
-20 and higher
+22 and higher
 -----------------------------------

 This is the readme file for the ado-mode major mode made for editing Stata files nicely within emacs.
-It is designed for Stata 10.x, though it is useful for any version of Stata.
-It works fine in emacs version 21.
+It is designed for Stata 13.x, though it is useful for any version of Stata.
+It works fine in emacs version 23.
+It should work in earlier versions, but this has not been tested well.

 Ado-mode provides the following useful features:
 .
 Context sensitive highlighting (aka font-locking) of Stata commands and